-If it's your first time, caravan renovation project might appear to be an overwhelming job.
-However, with a little direction and some fantastic own caravan renovation ideas, you'll have no trouble finishing the project!
+If it's your first time, a caravan renovation project might appear to be an overwhelming job.
+However, with a little direction and some fantastic and own caravan renovation ideas, you'll have no trouble finishing the project!

 What are your plans for using your retro van?
 Do you intend on enjoying it as a vacation home, touring it, off-roading in it, or doing some of both?

 Think of the cost, if you want retro vans, with enough bedrooms.
 In short, the whole process and your budget.